 You can do this with any email access from your boat, or from home.
 We need to keep track of download fees when underway, which could be tied to file size or air time, depending on your system, SSB or sat phone.

-You can do this with any of the scatterometer data fields that are available at the site listed (ASCAT, OSCAT, or WINSAT) but for offshore use you need to plan this ahead on some level so you know the file names that will cover your route.
+You can do this with any of the scatterometer data fields that are available at the site listed, but for offshore use you need to plan this ahead on some level so you know the file names that will cover your route.

-The difference between the Saildocs system and what we offer is in our case you do not need to know the file names.
-On the other hand, with this one you can get any of the products, whereas for now we offer just the 25-km resolution of ASCAT.
-If we ever get any encouragement, we will add the other options.
+The difference between the Saildocs system and what we once offered is you did not need to know the file names.
+On the other hand, with this one you can get any of the products, whereas for now we offer just the 25-km resolution of ASCAT (metop A).